APogue/APogue.github.io/_posts/posts/2024-08-18-Title-VI-Notes.md

         - This is a good reason to have a Title VI add-on to Title IX infrastructure

 ### Notes

+- These are basic needs issues.
+No educating can occur until these kids are "satisfactorily" helped to adulthood.
+This "education" may be the most important education kids get at college.
+Yet somehow their brains are filled with everything but, while this vitally important part is left confused and underdeveloped.

 - It looks like with Title IX, based on legal obligations to inform students of their rights, a literacy component is provided.
 With respect to Title VI, is there a legal obligation to inform students of their rights?
 Or is there only a legal obligation to "protect" students' rights?
 If part of that protection mechanism relies on the student then, like Title IX, they should be made literate and informed of their rights.